kumahq/kuma-website/app/_src/guides/progressively-rolling-in-strict-mtls.md

   sed "s#namespace: kuma-demo#namespace: kuma-demo-migration#" | kubectl apply -f -
 ```

-Below diagram shows which applications are inside the mesh and which are not:
+Below diagram shows which applications are inside the mesh and which are not.
+Purple links indicate that the communication is encrypted, gray ones are plaintext.

 {% mermaid %}
 ---